 Wouldn't Hit a Girl: The Tallarns in The Traitor's Hand, who refused to participate in an inter-Regimental hand-to-hand combat tournament because the 597th's team had women on it.

 To the surprise of exactly no one but the Tallarns and their commissar, the girl goes after their champion at the first opportunity.
 To the surprise of no one, Magot easily beats the warp out of the Tallarns' best fighter.
-He then gets in trouble because Magot has a higher rank than him.
+He then gets in trouble because Magot has a higher rank than he does.

 You Killed My Father: Cain, to the kroot.
 Only an allusion, not leading to Revenge.
 This also may have simply been a lie as well, strengthened by the following footnote mentioning that Amberley still couldn't find any confirmation of Cain's actual past and that he is exceptionally skilled at manipulating people.
 The Kroot shrugs it off and says he's sure they died well.
 Mind you, Cain doesn't care much for his parents.